auntyemman/auntyemman/README.md

 - 💡 Pronoun: He/Him.
 - 💡 Fun facts: I have built and I am building some amazing web application like Hunter- a real estate project, HBnB- a prototype of the famous AirBnB using Python, Basketball Academy using Javascript and several other small projects.
 When I am free, I love seeing the beautiful sight of nature while listening to some great music.
 - 🌱 I’m a Backend Software Engineering graduate at ALX Africa.
 A study which was rendered by the Holberton School, California where I built several client-side and server-side web projects with frameworks like Flask and Expressjs
-- 😊 I’m looking for opportunity working as junior developer, open source projects, internships and startup partnerships.
+- 😊 I’m looking for opportunity working as Mid-level/Senior Backend developer, open source projects and startup partnerships.
 - 💼 Job interests: Software development, Technical Writing, Community Management, Leadership, Business/Marketing Software.
-- 📫 You can contact me via Instagram: [@auntyemman](www.instagram.com/auntyemman/) , email: EAAdepoju@gmail.com or LinkedIn: [Adedayo Adepoju](https://www.linkedin.com/in/auntyemman)
+- 📫 You can contact me via email: EAAdepoju@gmail.com or LinkedIn: [Adedayo Adepoju](https://www.linkedin.com/in/auntyemman)

 ---